 Emmaus is a non-religious community made up of staff, volunteers, and ‘Companions’.
 Companion is the name we use for our residents who live and work together within one of our three Community homes.
 Companions complete a 37.5-hour week in various roles within our social enterprises or in the Community home.

-We ask all potential companions to stop claiming DWP benefits and, in return receive a monthly allowance of £160 with an extra £35 put aside as a savings fund for when they leave.
+All Companions receive a monthly allowance of £160 with an extra £35 put aside as a savings fund for when they leave.

 Support on developing independent living skills is given so when people do choose to leave they are more likely to be successful with household budgeting.

 We do ask for eligibility to claim Housing Benefit to be paid to the Community.
 This goes towards covering the cost of support.
-We have two Solidarity Rooms, for persons with no recourse to public funds, but there is normally a long wait for these places.

-All Companions receive a week’s holiday every 13 weeks and as well as that week’s allowance, they also receive £125 spending money.
+All Companions receive a week’s holiday every 13 weeks and, as well as that week’s allowance, they also receive £125 spending money.

 Emmaus in the UK currently has 29 communities with many happy to accommodate a Companion whilst on their holiday so they can visit that area.